hellomd/hellomd-partner-guide/README.md

 ```

 ## How to prepopulate the patient's registration form
 If you already have some of the patient's information.
 You can use it the prepopulate your HelloMD registration form with the data, by passing us a urlsafe base64 encoded  json in a parameter called "preset".
-For example(in ruby):
+For example, using the `Ruby` language:

 ``` ruby
 user_data = {